-It is actually not a big issue; however, it would be a wise choice if you can avoid the main door, rooms and windows facing these buildings.
-Especially when you are not intending to stay there forever, once you start selling the premise, other buyers will be concerned about such issues.
+It is actually not a big issue; however, it would be a wise choice if you can avoid the main door, rooms and windows facing these buildings, especially when you are not intending to stay there forever, because when you intend to sell the premise, other buyers will be concerned about such issues.

 Many people are also worried that the premise is facing sharp pointed building structures “Knife Sha” (“刀煞”), water tank “Back Stabber Sha” (“小人煞”) and antennas “Centipede Sha” (“蜈蚣煞”) that are “Poison Arrows” pointing directly towards the premise.

-The next chapter will discuss more into details about the premise, how do we know whether this is the perfect premise for us?
-Take your time to read and digest all these information because I have consolidated all these from my years of experience, both as a Geomancy aka Fengshui Master as well as a Buyer of my own properties.
+The next section will discuss more details about the premise – how do we know whether this is the perfect premise for us?
+Take your time to read and digest all these information because I have consolidated all these from my years of experience, both as a Geomancy aka Fengshui Master as well as a buyer of my own properties.

 The “Gut Feelings” about the premise!!

-Many people has this “Gut Feeling” or “Sixth Sense”, some are stronger while others are not as strong.
+Many people have this “gut feeling” or “sixth sense”.
+Some are stronger while others are not as strong.
 However, when we reached the premise that we are going to view, we should start to switch ourselves into a calm state.